lianglin74/CoOp/src/qd/gpucluster/README.md

    #   experiment cannot be deleted in AML and it is hard to figure out the
    #   user name based on the experiment name or job ID
    experiment_name: your_alias
+   multi_process: true # if false, it only launches on process in each node
+   # used to calculate how many nodes are required based on the number of GPU requested
+   gpu_per_node: 4
    env:
        ENV_KEY: ENV_VALUE # specify any environment you want, the value: str
    ```